kaikalii/misomito/spec.md

 ## No, To, and Tu - Relationships

-No, To, and Tu all pop either 2 or 3 items from the stack and push a single item back.
+No, To, and Tu all pop either 2 or 3 items from the stack and may push a single item back.

 ### No - Ownership